-h.
-Hazard Mitigation.

-- 1) The primary responsibility for this function is assigned to the Director of Development Services, who will prepare and maintain Annex P (Hazard Mitigation) to this plan and supporting SOPs. - 2) Emergency tasks to be performed include: - a) Maintain the local Hazard Analysis. - b) Identify beneficial pre-disaster hazard mitigation projects and seek approval from local officials to implement such projects. - c) In the aftermath of an emergency, determine appropriate actions to mitigate the situation and coordinate implementation of those actions. - d) Coordinate and carry out post-disaster hazard mitigation program.

-i.
-Transportation.

-- 1) The primary responsibility for this function is assigned to the Director of Development Services, who will prepare and maintain Annex S (Transportation) to this plan and supporting SOPs. - 2) Emergency tasks to be performed include: - a) Identifies local public and private transportation resources and coordinates their use in emergencies. - b) Coordinates deployment of transportation equipment to support emergency operations. - c) Establishes and maintains a reserve pool of drivers, maintenance personnel, parts, and tools. - d) Maintains records on use of transportation equipment and personnel for purpose of possible reimbursement.

-j.
-Donations Management.

-- 1) The primary responsibility for this function is assigned to the Mayor's designee, who will prepare and maintain Annex T (Donations Management) to this plan and supporting SOPs. - 2) Emergency tasks to be performed include: - a) Compile resource requirements identified by the Resource Management staff. - b) Solicit donations to meet known needs. - Establish and implement procedures to receive, accept or turn down offers of donated goods and services, and provide instructions to donors of needed goods or services.
+- d) Assist in the operation of shelter facilities, whether operated by local government, local volunteer groups, or organized disaster relief agencies such as the American Red Cross. - e) Assist in special care requirements for disaster victims such as the aged, functional and access needs individuals, and others. - f) Coordinate the provision of disaster mental health services to disaster victims, emergency workers, and/or others suffering trauma due to the emergency incident/disaster. - h.
+Hazard Mitigation. - The primary responsibility for this function is assigned to the EMC who will prepare and maintain Annex P (Hazard Mitigation) to this plan and supporting SOPs. - 2) Emergency tasks to be performed include: - a) Maintain the local Hazard Analysis along with the Hazard Mitigation Action Plan (HMAP). - b) Identify beneficial pre-disaster hazard mitigation projects and seek approval from local officials to implement such projects. - c) In the aftermath of an emergency, determine appropriate actions to mitigate the situation and coordinate implementation of those actions. - d) Coordinate and carry out post-disaster hazard mitigation program. - i.
+Transportation. - The primary responsibility for this function is assigned to the Transportation Officer who will prepare and maintain Annex S (Transportation) to this plan and supporting SOPs. - 2) Emergency tasks to be performed include: - a) Identifies local public and private transportation resources and coordinates their use in emergencies. - b) Assists in the deployment of transportation equipment to support emergency operations. - c) Establishes and maintains a reserve pool of drivers, maintenance personnel, parts, and tools. - d) Maintains records on use of transportation equipment and personnel for purpose of possible reimbursement. - j.
+Donations Management. - The primary responsibility for this function is assigned to the Assistant EMC/VOAD Representative, who will prepare and maintain Annex T (Donations Management) to this plan and supporting SOPs.

-d) In coordination with the Resource Management staff, establish a facility to receive, sort, and distribute donated goods.

-k.
-Legal.

-- 1) The primary responsibility for this function is assigned to the City Attorney, who will prepare and maintain Annex U (Legal) to this plan and supporting SOPs. - 2) Emergency tasks to be performed include: - a) Advise local officials on emergency powers of local government and procedures for invoking those measures. - b) Review and advise our officials on possible legal issues arising from disaster operations. - c) Prepare and/or recommend legislation to implement the emergency powers that may be required during and emergency. - d) Advise local officials and department heads on record-keeping requirements and other documentation necessary for the exercising of emergency powers. - Department and agency heads not assigned a specific function in this plan will be prepared to make their resources available for emergency duty at the direction of our chief elected official.
+- 2) Emergency tasks to be performed include: - a) Compile resource requirements identified by the Resource Management staff. - b) Solicit donations to meet specific needs. - c) Establish and implement procedures to receive, accept or turn down offers of donated goods and services. - d) In coordination with the Resource Management staff, establish a facility to receive, sort, and distribute donated goods. - k.
+Legal. - The primary responsibility for this function is assigned to the County/City Attorney, who will prepare and maintain Annex U (Legal) to this plan and supporting SOPs. - 2) Emergency tasks to be performed include: - a) Advise local officials on emergency powers of local government and procedures for invoking those measures. - Review and advise our officials on possible legal issues arising from disaster operations. - c) Prepare and/or recommend legislation to implement the emergency powers that may be required during and emergency. - d) Advise local officials and department heads on record-keeping requirements and other documentation necessary for the exercising of emergency powers. - 7.
+Volunteer & Other Services - a.
+Volunteer Groups.
+Travis County has an extensive VOAD network consisting of numerous NGO's who are vetted with the County to assist the community during times of disasters.
+The following are some of many with whom Travis County coordinates disaster relief services with: - 1) Central Texas Chapter, American Red Cross.